Trying-Two-Code/Tryingtocode.com/known_issues.md

 - in project.js lines are not updated properly, meaning that sometimes the player will see 7 lines but can only click 3
 - 5
 - ttc

+- in learn.css - projects, the mission: "..." is covered when you open a project
+- 6
+- dean